Warrior Wrestling: Warrior Wrestling Lucha Championship

-Sam Adonis is the current champion in his first reign.
-He defeated Aramis at Warrior Wrestling 18 on January 22, 2022, in South Bend, Indiana.
+There have been four reigns shared between four different champions.
+Aramis was the inaugural champion.
+The current champion is Gringo Loco who is in his first reign.

 Reigns

 Warrior Wrestling Women's Championship

 As of June 2022, there have been four reigns between four champions with one vacancy.
 Tessa Blanchard was the inaugural champion.
 Blanchard's reign is the longest at 489 days, while Thunder Rosa's reign is the shortest at 245 days.
 Rosa was the oldest champion when she won it at 35 years old, while Blanchard was the youngest champion at 23 years old.

 Athena is the current champion in his first reign.
 She defeated Shazza McKenzie and Skye Blue in a triple threat match for the vacant title at Warrior Wrestling 21 on April 23, 2022, in South Bend, Indiana.